internetdrew/portfolio-v3/src/collections/tutorials/react-express-starter.md

 ## Creating the Server

-To build out our server, we will be using a handul of tools:
+To build out our server, we will be using a handful of tools:

 - [Express.js](https://expressjs.com/) (server framework)
 - [nodemon](https://www.npmjs.com/package/nodemon) (for hot refreshes when we make changes to our server code)